Mississippi welfare funds scandal: Auditing and criminal investigations

 On March 2, 2023, Brett DiBiase pleaded guilty to one federal charge of conspiracy to defraud the United States.
-On April 20, 2023, Ted DiBiase Jr. was indicted in federal court on one count of conspiracy to commit wire fraud, one count of conspiracy to commit theft concerning programs receiving federal funds, six counts of wire fraud, two counts of theft concerning programs receiving federal funds and four counts of money laundering.
+As of January 2026, he has yet to be sentenced for this charge and awaits his sentencing hearing.
+On March 16, 2023, Christi Webb, former director of the nonprofit Family Resource Center of North Mississippi, pled guilty to one count of theft concerning federal funds On April 20, 2023, Ted DiBiase Jr. was indicted in federal court on one count of conspiracy to commit wire fraud, one count of conspiracy to commit theft concerning programs receiving federal funds, six counts of wire fraud, two counts of theft concerning programs receiving federal funds and four counts of money laundering.
+On January 7, 2026, Ted DiBiase Jr.'s criminal trial would begin at the Thad Cochran United States Courthouse.